Proto-Baltic language: Germanic languages

+Finnic languages

+The linguistic influences of Baltic Finnic languages, which are associated with the eastern Baltic area, can be observed in certain grammatical innovations, such as the merger of some cases with postpositions, thus forming new additional cases (postpositional locatives): inessive *šakāi + en > *šakāi̯en 'in the branch', illative *šakān + nā > *šakānā 'into the branch', adessive *šakāi + prei > *šakāip(r)ei '(to be) by the branch' and allative *šakās + prei > *šakāsp(r)ei '(get closer) to the branch'.
+The impact of the Finnic languages over Baltic languages also explains the widespread use of a non-agreed modifier expressed by the genitive of a noun (latviešu valoda, literally 'language of the Latvians') in contrast to other Indo-European languages that usually apply an agreed modifier expressed by an adjective (die lettische Sprache 'Latvian language') as well as the usage of indirect mood when one is retelling an event without knowing whether it actually happened.

+In turn, Baltic Finnic languages have many borrowings from the Baltic languages.
+Baltic languages accelerated diphthongization in these languages, the impact of the Baltic languages explains compound forms of the past tense (olen lugenud 'I have read', olin lugenud 'I had read' cf. esu skaitęs, buvau skaitęs), development of the agreed modifier not found in other Uralic languages (suur linn 'big city' (nom), suure linna 'of the big city' (GEN), suurele linnale 'towards the big city; for the big city' (all) cf. didelis miestas, didelio miesto, dideliam miestui), fortifying suffix -pa / -pä (jopa 'even, as much as', vieläpä '(but) also, (but) even', jospa 'maybe, if' cf. bei 'and, as well as', Prussian: bhe 'and') etc.

 Phonetics and phonology

 Vowels and diphthongs

-The vowels of Proto-Baltic changed little in comparison to PIE: short vowels *a and *o coincided into a single *a while the reduced Indo-European primary vowel schwa (*ə) also turned into *a as it did in other Indo-European languages of Europe and it ceased to exist in the middle of words.
-According to the proponents of the Laryngeal theory, the primary schwa appeared by turning laryngeals into vowels, which makes its reconstruction for PIE unnecessary and obsolete.
+The vowels of Proto-Baltic changed little in comparison to PIE: short vowels *a and *o coincided into a single *a while the reduced Indo-European vowel schwa primum (*ə) also turned into *a as it did in other Indo-European languages of Europe and it ceased to exist in the middle of words.
+According to the proponents of the Laryngeal theory, the schwa primum appeared by turning laryngeals into vowels, which makes its reconstruction for PIE unnecessary and obsolete.
 There were four short and five long vowels as well as four short and six long diphthongs as presented below:

-Vowels *a, *e, *i, *u together with semivowels *r, *l, *m, *n of Proto-Baltic were used to form mixed diphthongs as they are being used in the modern Baltic languages today.
+Vowels *a, *e, *i, *u together with sonorants *r, *l, *m, *n of Proto-Baltic were used to form mixed diphthongs as they are being used in the modern Baltic languages today.
 It is also well known that there were mixed diphthongs with long vowels at the endings.
-Long diphthongs can be reconstructed when glottaling (e. g., PIE: *pl̥h₁nós 'full' > Proto-Baltic: *pī́ˀlnas 'full'), compared to PIE, the position of stress in the example is conditioned by Hirt's law.
+Long diphthongs can be reconstructed when glottaling (e.g. PIE: *pl̥h₁nós 'full' > Proto-Baltic: *pī́ˀlnas 'full'), compared to PIE, the position of stress in the example is conditioned by Hirt's law.
 Long mixed diphthongs, which position in the morpheme is hardly determined or their existence is questionable are presented in Italic: